Capthiron/mealhub/content/blog/hello-meal-hub/index.md

 social: https://github.com/Capthiron
 ---

-This is the first post on the MealHub!
-How exciting!
+This is the first post on MealHub - How exciting! 👻

 It is a place to share quick and easy to prepare meals for everyone.